TheJacksonLaboratory/sbas/README.md

 The package versions used to run the analysis are documented in TDODO.

-To run the notebooks on the CloudOS Digital Research Environment, follow the instructions in the (Dependencies) [https://github.com/TheJacksonLaboratory/sbas/tree/master/dependencies] page to set up the environment.
+To run the notebooks on the CloudOS Digital Research Environment, follow the instructions in the [Dependencies](https://github.com/TheJacksonLaboratory/sbas/tree/master/dependencies) page to set up the environment.

 ### Figure 1
-Gene expression heat plot: (here)[https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/Figure1b.ipynb]
+Gene expression heat plot: [here](https://github.com/TheJacksonLaboratory/sbas/blob/master/jupyter/Figure1b.ipynb).

 TODO -- List all of the files here